Credit Card Payoff Strategies Explained

 Strategy 2: Debt Snowball on Cards

 Order cards from smallest balance to largest.
 Clear the smallest fast, free its minimum, and roll forward.
 Snowball may cost more interest than avalanche but closes accounts quickly—powerful when five cards with $400 balances drain mental energy.
-Deep dive in credit card debt snowball strategy.
+Each closure removes a minimum payment from your life and proves the plan works.

 Strategy 3: Balance Transfer + Payoff Plan

-Transfer high-rate balances to a 0% or low promo APR card, pay a transfer fee upfront, and commit to eliminating the balance before promo expiration.
-This is not forgiveness—it is buying time at lower daily interest.
-Model fees and break-even in the balance transfer calculator, then run avalanche on any remaining non-promo debt.
+Transfer high-rate balances to a 0% or low promo APR card, pay a transfer fee upfront—typically 3% to 5%—and commit to eliminating the balance before promo expiration.
+This is not forgiveness; it is buying time at lower daily interest.
+A $7,000 transfer at 0% for 18 months with a 3% fee costs $210 upfront but may save $1,800 or more compared to leaving the balance at 22% APR, provided you pay off on schedule.

 Strategy 4: Hybrid and Tiered Approaches